mdnazim5/reactive-event-driven-microservices/README.md

 # Introduction
-This repository comprises of two simple microservices named `car-info-service` and `car-ratings service` which are developed in spring boot.
+This repository comprises of two simple microservices named `car-info-service` and `car-ratings-service` which are developed in spring boot.
 The services uses MongoDB for data persistance and RabbitMQ for communication.

 ## Prerequisite installations